carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 our main work safe from experimental changes we are working on.
 To do this we can use branches to work in parallel from our main branch.

-We didn't see it before the the first branch made is called `master`.
+We didn't see it before but the first branch made is called `master`.
 We can see the existing branches by typing

 ~~~